SanchitTiwari/Code-Lounge/README.md

    npm run dev
    ```

-#### Open in the http://localhost:3000 to open the instance of the app and copy the link in the other tab and see the magic.
+#### Open in the http://localhost:3000 to open the instance of the app and copy the link in the other tab to see the app working
 <p align="right">(<a href="#top">back to top</a>)</p>